DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Existing Users Stories

 - I want to easily be able to log into my account
-   1. Users can easily log into there account with a simple 3 step process
+   1. Users can easily log into their account with a simple 3 step process

 - I want to be able to view my log of workouts
-   1. Users can view all thier workouts displayed in an easy to read table
+   1. Users can view all their workouts displayed in an easy to read table

 - I want to be able to change my current statistical information
    1. Users can update there current weight, height age and activity level